mozilla-b2g/fxos-certsuite/docs/setupusage.rst

 to *Developer*, then select *ADB only* in *Remote Debugging*.

-Once this is done, go to *Settings* → *Display* and set the *Screen Timeout* to “never”.
+Once this is done, go to *Settings* → *Display* and set the *Screen Timeout* to “never”, and to *Settings* -> *Security* and set the screen lock to disabled.
 You need this because adb will not work when the device is locked.

 Quick Setup and Usage